Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-Before we begin looking at any of the tools of features inside of Microsoft Excel 2003, let's talk for a moment about the purpose behind a spreadsheet.
+Excel 2003, let's talk for a moment about the purpose behind a spreadsheet.
 A spreadsheet is a vast area, broken up into tiny compartments that can be easily used to analyze numerical data.
 That data is all contained within named cells, and those cells can be manipulated using formulas.
 Those formulas stay live, so as you're entering your numerical data, you can have it calculated immediately and keep those calculations living as you work with your numerical information.

 That numerical information could be financial, it could be statistical, it could be relative to dates and times.
 All kinds of number crunching can take place inside of a spreadsheet.
 Another large use for spreadsheets is charting.
 While there may be some dedicated charting tools that do everything under the sun, you'll be amazed at the features that Microsoft Excel 2003 offers you to visualize that numerical data.
 It's often easier for somebody to look at a graph or chart, and be able to see the results of those data or the impact of that data without having to read through lengthy numbers and simply visualize it in their heads.
 The last main use for a spreadsheet that I'd like to discuss is lists.
 Lists are probably a more recent headliner for spreadsheeting.